Rahix/port-expander/README.md

 `port-expander` [![crates.io page](https://img.shields.io/crates/v/port-expander.svg)](https://crates.io/crates/port-expander) [![docs.rs page](https://docs.rs/port-expander/badge.svg)](https://docs.rs/port-expander)
 ===============
-This is a crate providing a common abstraction for I²C port-expanders.
+This is a crate providing a common abstraction for I²C and SPI port-expanders.
 This abstraction is not necessarily the most performant, but it allows using the pins just like direct GPIOs.
 Because the pin types also implement the `embedded-hal` digital IO traits, they can also be passed to further drivers downstream (e.g.